whonut/Ginger-GIFs/README.md

 [gifsofaginger](http://gifsofaginger.tumblr.com).

-The vast majority of files here are .py or .pyde files readable by [Processing](http://processing.org)'s Python Mode, and their associated .sketch.properties files.
+The vast majority of files here are .py or .pyde files readable by [Processing](http://processing.org)'s Python Mode, and their associated .properties files.